niblyx-malnus/surf/README.md

 12. Type `;printer` and hit `ENTER` to see the currently saved `url`.
 13. Open your browser to `[your-domain-name]/apps/surf`.
 14. Type `;set-url 'http[s]://[your-domain-name]'` and hit `ENTER` from the CLI to navigate to your urbit's frontend.

+- To learn more about building urbit command line interfaces you can go [here](https://github.com/niblyx-malnus/clibox).
+- To learn more about using urbit's http-api you can go [here](https://github.com/niblyx-malnus/hapibox).

 ## Basic Documentation
 ### Pokes